HaikuTeam/animator/QA.md

-In a heavy project, dragging many keyframes quickly at once doesn't cause a "Red Wall of Death" diff I can play a short (<30f) animation on a loop and playback doesn't slow down I can drag a keyframe from 0, delete it, then drag another from 0, and the new one works ok I can ungroup the Moto artboard without a problem
-The "secret `<div>`" in a group of elements isn't selectable (the hitbox of the group is bounded by the transform box) I can scale an element down to near zero in either dimension without a problem I can ungroup a group of components
+In a heavy project, dragging many keyframes quickly at once doesn't cause a "Red Wall of Death" diff I can play a short (<30f) animation on a loop and playback doesn't slow down I can drag a keyframe from 0, delete it, then drag another from 0, and the new one works ok The "secret `<div>`" in a group of elements isn't selectable (the hitbox of the group is bounded by the transform box) I can scale an element down to near zero in either dimension without a problem I can ungroup a group of components